SriLikesToSing/fastLane/README.md

 FastLane is a stateless and serverless password manager.
 Use one password to get access to all of your passwords.
 Uses SHA512 recursive hashing to create a new password using your master password.
 This makes using a database to store your other passwords uncessesary and increases ease of use and security.

-However, the target audience should be those who are looking for password types that are one way and irreplaceable and unchanging in nature.
-Types that follow f(g(x1...xn)) but not g(f(y1....yn)).
+However, the target audience should be those who are looking for password types that are one way, unchanging, and are interlinked with other password systems at once.

 Features:

   - Generate master password using random.com which then goes through a sha512 hashing algorithm to create the most secure master password.

- - Generate special passwords for certain websites using the master password and eliminate the need to store them because they are all generated using the masterpassword
+ - Generate special passwords for certain websites using the master password and eliminate the need to store them because they are all generated using the masterpassword.

 - Never memorize multiple passwords or fear someone hacking into servers and gaining access to all your password stores.
 Your passwords for your websites are mathematically connected to your master password enstead of your passwords being accessed through a database which is extremely more unsafe.